 A binding purchase proposal including confirmation of the consideration to be paid.

-A mark-up of the key transaction documents, drafts of which will be provided next week.
+A mark-up of the key transaction documents (in a form that the bidder is unconditionally prepared to execute), drafts of which will be provided next week in the electronic data room.

 Confirmation that all required due diligence activities have been completed.